-The last thing mothers need to deal with is stress when it comes to all the bottles and accessories they need to wash by hand and have in constant supply.
-This well-designed lawn-style rack is the best place for new moms to dry baby bottles, making dishwashing time that much less painful.
+The last thing new parents need to deal with is stress around their baby's bottles.
+That's why this well-designed lawn-style rack is helpful for making dishwashing time less painful.
 The Lawn cleans up easily, is highly functional, and holds more stuff than you might expect.

-The rack comes in two parts: the “lawn” where you set your bottles and the bottom tray, which collects the drips.
+The rack comes in two parts: the “lawn,” where you set your bottles, and the bottom tray, which collects the drips.
 The network of flexible plastic blades allows tons of flexibility, and it will conform to the shapes of whatever baby gear you may need to dry.
 Though the lawn name refers to the green color of the plastic, this drying rack is also available in white.
-Note you may want to pick a couple of accessories to hold tiny items like nipples, teething toys, and pacifiers.
+Note: You may want to pick up a couple of accessories from the company to hold tiny items, like bottle nipples, teething toys, and pacifiers.

 Packs away when not in use

 Utensil holders only attach to short sides